-- Use of cell phones is defined as CALLS, TEXTS, PICTURES, VIDEO, AND ALL SOCIAL MEDIA POSTED WHILE ON CAMPUS WILL RESULT IN THE PHONE BEING CONFISCATED PER POLICY. - Any student responsible for bringing pornographic materials onto school grounds or school busses at any time IS subject to suspension and/or expulsion from school.
-This includes books, magazines, pictures on clothing, and pornography via the phone, fax, or computer.

-ANY VIOLATIONS WILL BE REPORTED TO LAW ENFORCEMENT FOR INVESTIGATION.

-• If you need to contact your child, call the office to leave a message for your child.
+- Use of cell phones is defined as CALLS, TEXTS, PICTURES, VIDEO, AND ALL SOCIAL MEDIA POSTED WHILE ON CAMPUS WILL RESULT IN THE PHONE BEING CONFISCATED PER POLICY. - Any student responsible for sharing and/or bringing digital pornographic materials onto school grounds or school buses at any time IS subject to suspension and/or expulsion from school.
+ANY VIOLATIONS WILL BE REPORTED TO LAW ENFORCEMENT FOR INVESTIGATION. - If you need to contact your child, call the office to leave a message for your child.
 He/she will be allowed to use the school's phone to contact you if necessary.
 This is strongly enforced.